Svalbard Global Seed Vault: Crop Trust

 The Crop Trust, officially known as the Global Crop Diversity Trust, plays a key role in the planning of the Seed Vault and coordinating shipments of seed samples to the Seed Vault in conjunction with the Nordic Genetic Resource Center.
 The Crop Trust provides most of the annual operating costs for the facility and has set aside an endowment fund to do so, while the Norwegian government finances upkeep of the structure itself.
 With support of its donors, the Crop Trust assists selected genebanks in developing countries as well as the international agricultural research centres in packaging and shipping seeds to the Seed Vault.

 Awards and honors

 The Svalbard Global Seed Vault ranked at No. 6 on Times Best Inventions of 2008.
 It was awarded the Norwegian Lighting Prize for 2009.
 It was ranked the 10th most influential project of the past 50 years by the Project Management Institute.
+In 2026 it received the Princess of Asturias Award for International Cooperation.